joelnitta/spatial-phy-workshop/tutorials/occ_phy.md

 area before generating grid-cells.

-The setting for `res` also deserves careful consideration because it represents your hypothesis about what defines a community: you are saying that you consider species occurring within each grid-cell to be capable of interacting.
-If `res` is too large, the grid-cells may include many different habitat types that do not actually have anything to do with each other; if it is too small you may not have sufficient sampling for each grid-cell and they will mostly be empty.
+The setting for `res` also deserves careful consideration because it defines the resolution of your investigation, and hence what you are able to discover.
+If `res` is too large, any patterns you see may very coarse; if `res` is too small, you may lack sufficient sampling for each grid-cell.

 One statistic we can use to help assess if our resolution is set appropriately is called “redundancy,” which is one minus the ratio of